MaximilianSiebel/MaximilianSiebel.github.io/research/README.md

 ## Conferences

-I was part of the organising committee of the [18.
-Doktorand:innentreffen der Stochastik](https://stat.math.uni-heidelberg.de/dts2023/index.html) in August 2023.
 I also attended the following conferences and workshops:

 * Workshop: Statistical Aspects of Non-Linear Inverse Problems; University of Cambridge, UK; September 2024